harigabor96/Wildfires/README.md

 This effectively means that the monolithic horror of the EDW should be entirely replaced by **modular** and **consumer-aligned Data Marts**  (Silver Zone, Gold Zone, Diamond Zone) that depend only on the **modular** and **source-aligned ingested raw data** (Bronze Zone).
 These Data Marts can be of varying scopes ranging from serving a single report to serving an entire department.

-### 2. Democratization, Collaboration - Multiple Decoupled and Standardized Projects
+### 2. Multiple Decoupled and Standardized Projects
 The modularity should also be reflected in the code structure to avoid breaking pipelines that are already in production during deployment and to provide a scalable codebase that can be worked on by multiple separate data teams.
 This is best done by **macro-level decoupling**, which means creating shared utils, ingestion modules (Bronze), and datamarts (Silver, Gold) as separate projects, and updating and deploying them individually, preferably in a polyrepo structure (or in some cases monorepo, like this project).
 This design philosophy should be also enforced on reports, meaning that a report should only consume data from a single Data Mart. **Micro-level decoupling** is also beneficial as thinking about table/pipeline-level packages within (larger) projects as standalone modules allows independent pipeline deployment within projects and leaves more flexibility of implementation to the indvidual data engineer.

 It is also important to **standardize the projects and the tooling** (as the Data Mesh architecture suggests) in order to avoid the spread of bad practices and inefficient ETL.
 This is best done by creating separate projects for common utils and interfaces and importing them as dependencies into each ETL module via pom.xml.
 This specific project depends on the following standardization modules:
  - EzTL-Core for standardized ETL pipelines and app initialization: [https://github.com/harigabor96/EzTL-Core](https://github.com/harigabor96/EzTL-Core)
  - EzTL-IngestionTools for easy ingestion: [https://github.com/harigabor96/EzTL-IngestionTools](https://github.com/harigabor96/EzTL-IngestionTools)

-### 3. Scaling Performance - Incrementality, Idempotence & Partition Pruning
+### 3. Incrementality, Idempotence & Partitioning
 While incremental data processing is a relatively common practice, it's worth mentioning because the bad practice of recomputing entire historic datasets overnight is still present in data engineering.
 I think this is not always the fault of the individual data engineer as many frameworks (including Spark without Structured Streaming) don't have a standard tool for performing idempotent and incremental writes.
 Despite this, it's still a hard requirement for ETL pipelines to **only process newly arrived data (incrementality)** to have a semi-constant performance in the long run, and to **only process data once (idempotence)** to preserve data quality.

 One of the issues of traditional architectures was that some operations that are necessary from a business point of view (deduplication, row updates) involve reading the whole historic dataset in the Data Warehouse.
 In a partitioned dataset, this can be mitigated by **choosing the partitions carefully and making sure that partition pruning is in effect when possible**.

-### 4. Handling Changing and Historical Data - Functional Data Engineering with Snapshots and Archives
+### 4. Functional Data Engineering with Snapshots and Archives
 The schema for the final persistence layer (Gold Zone) draws from OLTP database design (specifically the posting mechanism of ERP systems) and functional programming/data engineering.
 My key observation here was that data present in the source is either:
 - A closed record, that is never changed again, which means it’s immutable.
 -	An open record, that is subject to changes, which means it’s mutable.